Maxiaochuan123/my-components/README.md

 import { createApp } from 'vue'
 import naive from 'naive-ui'
 import App from './App.vue'
-import MyComponents from '../components'
+import Components from '../components'

 const app = createApp(App)
 app.use(naive)
-app.use(MyComponents)
+app.use(Components)
 app.mount('#app')
 ```